quytelda/sysprof/README.md

 Line 2: the access alerts, the attribute modification alerts, the modification alerts, and the read alerts (all since the last 1 minute interval).
 Alerts indicate potentially suspicious activity

+##Master_IO.bash
+Master_IO.bash is a bash script that gathers disk I/O (in blocks read from and written to per device), CPU usage (percentage by user, nice, system, iowait, steal, and idle), and memory (megabytes total, used, free, shared, buffers, cached).
+Data is gathered every minute and sent to named pipes "memory_pipe", "disk_pipe", and "CPU_pipe"